 To combat the mess, fill shelves with cubbies or plastic containers to house random items.
 Toy boxes hold toy trains or little figurines, and stuffed animals can go in a mesh bag.

-Storage areas keep eye sores away and help your child learn which toys belong where, like putting crayons in the box and building blocks in the cubby.
+Storage areas keep eye sores away and help your toddler learn which toys belong where, like putting crayons in the box and building blocks in the cubby.

 4. Your partner doesn’t do enough

 How equal are you and your partner with childcare and household tasks?

 When you have sole responsibility of cleaning the whole house, you’ll feel burned out.
 This doesn’t mean you do everything 50/50.
 One parent might be more available than the other and have a better chance to pop loads in the laundry.

 But both parents should do something to contribute to your home.
 Let’s say your partner usually does the “once in a while” tasks of fixing a leaky pipe while you do daily chores.
 But how often does the pipe leak versus dirty dishes that need cleaning?

 You have the burden of doing daily tasks that take more time than his or her once-in-a-while tasks.
 Both parents need to pitch in whenever they can so one person doesn’t feel like he or she is doing more than the other.